Eastern Finland Wood Product Cluster (ITÄPUU)

 Promoting industrial wood construction and raising the degree of wood processing as a priority

-The Xamk sub-project focuses on product development, testing and standardisation activation of jointing and structural solutions for wood-hybrid construction between RDI actors and SMEs.
+In Finland, the construction industry lacks standardisation of wood components and joints.
+Therefore, modelling is slow and tendering is difficult.
+The project promoted cooperation between wood construction industry actors across the country by developing, modelling and illustrating wood construction solutions to improve their standardisation.
+The Xamk sub-project focused on product development, testing and standardisation activation of jointing and structural solutions for wood-hybrid construction between RDI actors and SMEs.

 Key actions of the project